 where

 and the random variables in the scheme are

+For conservation of mass and energy we require real-valued noise $ W_n(x) $.
+This is equivalent to symmetry of frequencies in Fourier space, i.e, the condition that the Fourier coefficients satisfy

+Thus, when the noise is real, the modulus $ |W_n(x)| $ is simply the absolute value of the real-valued process $ W_n(x) $.
+If $ W_n(x) $ is complex, $ W_n(x)\overline{W_n(x)} = |W_n(x)|^2 $, hence, essentially the same notation extends to a complex valued process for which our scheme still converges, albeit without the conservation properties.

-To perform fixed point iterations we will introduce an auxiliary function with fixed randomness.
+To perform fixed-point iterations, we will introduce an auxiliary function with fixed randomness.
 The stochastic discretisation map will be altered to

-where $ X $ is a random variable.
+where $ X $ is a fixed random variable.
 Now we define the auxiliary process

-where $ W_n(t) $ is a centred Gaussian with variance $ t $, inherited from the $ n $th iteration of our scheme, $ S^n_t(u_0) $.
-To simplify the notation we have defined
+where $ W_n(t) $ is a centred Gaussian vector with variance $ t $, inherited from the $ n^{\text{th}} $ iteration of our scheme, $ S^n_t(u_0) $.
+To simplify the notation, we have defined:

 Note that iterations of $ \mfS_t(\cdot) $ are not random, because the random variable is fixed from the beginning.
-This will be used to show that each iteration of the scheme \ref{scheme:midpoint-rule} has an almost sure fixed point, as long as the time-step is small enough.
+In the next subsection, we will demonstrate that each iteration of Scheme \eqref{scheme:midpoint-rule} has an almost sure fixed point, provided the timestep is sufficiently small.